 Students in the Social Policy graduate program are frequently involved in or interested in understanding and improving policies that impact the working lives of fellow employees, the lives of those their organizations serve, and their communities.

 In this program, you build skills in policymaking, implementation, and analysis and develop a greater understanding of the connections among federal, state, local and organizational policies and policy processes.

 The Masters of Arts in Social Policy is a 36-credit program that includes 12 three-credit courses.
 There are four core courses, four electives, and four research-related courses that conclude with a final project.

 You complete your work in the Social Policy graduate program predominantly through online courses.
 This format provides great flexibility and interactivity, enabling you to engage with your instructor, faculty mentor, and fellow students at times that are most convenient for you.
 It also makes the full range of the course's academic resources available to you at any time of the day or week.

 This includes all course information, discussion spaces, access to fully online library resources, and "high end" enhancements including self-assessments, simulations, and modeling (where appropriate).

 Residencies: Your Chance to Network, Collaborate and Learn

 Three short-term statewide residencies bring students and faculty together for two days each during the first year of study.
 These occur near the beginning of each of your first three terms in the program and provide learning experiences tied to the curriculum of the first year.
 Additionally, you may present your final project at a residency at the end of your program.

-At these residencies you have the opportunity to meet and interact with other Social Policy students from across the state and country.
-Residency experiences complement the online courses in those areas where individual and group interactions enhance student learning, from development of teamwork skills to oral presentations.
+At these residencies, you have the opportunity to meet and interact with other Social Policy students from across the state and country.
+Residency experiences complement the online courses in those areas where individual and group interactions enhance student learning, from the development of teamwork skills to oral presentations.